 Household WASH Program Manager

 Savath has extensive experience managing community development programs.
 He worked in a hospital for four years and then spent eight years managing maternal child health programs in refugee camps.
 From 1993-1999, he worked in holistic development in slum areas with Servants to Asia’s Urban Poor program in the outskirts of Phnom Penh.
 From 2000-2007, he managed a center for displaced women and children for Hagar International in Phnom Penh.
 From 2007-2009, he went back to work at a local NGO called TASKs as Program Holistic Development Manager.
 Since 2010, he has been managing the household water filter program for Clear Cambodia.

 Admin and Human Resource Manager

-Chanto has experiences working with International NGO for 23 years, in the field of finance and education program.
+Chanto has experiences working with Local and International NGO for more than 23 years, in the field of Finance and Education.
+He was the chief accountant, education program manager and education specialist.
+Beside this, he used to be a member of board of directors for two local NGOs, and a member of Human Resource Management Committee.
 He holds Diploma of Public Administration; Bachelor Degree of Business Administration major in Accounting; Master Degree of Education major in Educational Management and Planning, and Master Degree of Development Management.
-He started to work with Clear Cambodia Organization since January 25, 2021.
+He started working with Clear Cambodia Organization in January 25, 2021.

 Vann Chhorvy Vanny